splunk/public-o11y-docs/admin/notif-services/bigpanda.rst

 You can configure Splunk Observability Cloud to automatically send alert notifications to BigPanda when a detector alert condition is met and when the alert clears.

-To send Observability Cloud alert notifications to BigPanda, complete the following configuration tasks:
+To send Splunk Observability Cloud alert notifications to BigPanda, complete the following configuration tasks:

 * :ref:`bigpanda1`